optimizely/agent/README.md

 When running Agent in High Availability (HA) mode, it's important to ensure that all nodes are updated promptly when a webhook event (datafile updated) is received.
 By default, only one Agent node or instance will receive the webhook notification.
 A pub-sub system can be used to ensure this.

-Redis, a powerful in-memory data structure store, can be used as a relay to propagate the webhook event to all other nodes in the HA setup.
-This ensures that all nodes are notified about the event and can update their data files accordingly.
+Redis, a powerful in-memory data structure store, can be used as a relay to propagate the datafile webhook event to all other nodes in the HA setup.
+This ensures that all nodes are notified about the event and can update their datafiles accordingly.

 To set up Redis as a relay, you need to enable the data file synchronization in your Optimizely Agent configuration.
 The PubSub feature of Redis is used to publish the webhook notifications to all subscribed Agent nodes.